-As of December 31, 2022, we leased approximately 280,000 square feet of office space for our corporate headquarters in Needham, Massachusetts.
-Our Headquarters Lease, has an expiration date of December 2030, with an option to extend the lease term for two consecutive terms of five years each.
-We account for our Headquarters Lease as a finance lease as of December 31, 2022.
+As of December 31, 2023, we leased approximately 280,000 square feet of office space for our corporate headquarters in Needham, Massachusetts, which has an expiration date of December 2030 and an option to extend the lease term for two consecutive terms of five years each.
+We account for this lease as a finance lease as of December 31, 2023.

-In addition to our Headquarters Lease, we have contractual obligations in the form of operating leases for office space, in which we lease an aggregate of approximately 400,000 square feet, at approximately 30 other locations across North America, Europe, Asia Pacific and South America, in cities such as New York, London, Sydney, Barcelona, Buenos Aires, and Paris, primarily used for sales offices, subsidiary headquarters, and international management teams, pursuant to leases with various expiration dates, with the latest expiring in July 2027.
+In addition to our corporate headquarters lease, we have contractual obligations in the form of operating leases for office space, in which we lease an aggregate of approximately 340,000 square feet, at nearly 30 other locations across North America, Europe and Asia Pacific, in cities such as New York, London, Sydney, Barcelona and Paris, primarily used for sales offices, subsidiary headquarters, and international management teams, pursuant to leases with various expiration dates, with the latest expiring in October 2034.